foiv0s/imc-swav-pub/README.md

 ## Performance

 The reported performance of our proposed model is based on ResNet18 encoder architecture.<br>
-We train our IMC-SwAV for 15 independent runs on training set, and we report the result of testing set only.
+We train our IMC-SwAV for 15 independent runs on training set and we report the result of testing set only.

 ### Average Performance